Energy industry levy

 Investigation of the Energy Industry Levy

-The ACT Government is currently undertaking an investigation of the Energy Industry Levy.
-The investigation will examine the methodology used to distribute the total regulatory costs between operators, to ensure it promotes an equitable distribution and supports a competitive energy market in the ACT.
-Further details of this investigation, including a discussion paper released on 18 December 2015 to facilitate consultation, can be found at the following link: www.act.gov.au/energyindustrylevy.
+The ACT Government has completed its investigation of the ACT Energy Industry Levy (EIL).
+This levy is paid by energy operators to the ACT Government to cover regulatory costs associated with the energy industry sector.
+The investigation examined the methodology used to distribute the total regulatory costs between operators, to ensure it promotes an equitable distribution and supports a competitive energy market in the ACT.
+Further details of this investigation, including the final report and technical report for the investigation, can be found at the following link: www.act.gov.au/energyindustrylevy.

 - Application for energy utility registration (external site)